Jean-Marie de La Mennais: Missionaries of Rennes

 As part of his effort at the renewal of theological education for the local clergy and the spiritual life of the people of the diocese, Lamennais gathered a group of men to work in these ministries, both clergy and laymen, which was based at Saint-Méen, who were called the Missionaries of Rennes.
 Soon after this, disillusioned with the failure of his vision, his brother Félicité withdrew to the family estate of La Chênaie.
 Joined by a group of his supporters, there they formed a religious community called the Society of St. Peter.
 Soon the men recruited by Jean-Marie asked to be incorporated into that community.

 The community was then allowed to make religious vows by the Bishop of Rennes and became the Congregation of St. Peter.
 A seminary was opened at Malestroit, located near the Brothers' Motherhouse at Ploërmel.
 Félicité remained at La Chênaie and taught the younger members of the new congregation and worked to spell out the ideas of his long-cherished project of forming a community of priests thoroughly equipped for the pressing needs he foresaw for the future of the Catholic Church in France.
 By 1829, however, Félicité had withdrawn from all involvement in the church, at which point Jean-Marie was appointed by the bishop as the superior general of the small congregation.

 The members of the congregation still at the estate left for the seminary, and the congregation became one exclusively composed of clergy, taking the formal name of Mission Priests of the Immaculate Conception.
 At the time of Lamennais' death, there were some 200 members living in nine communities.
 It ceased to exist with the dissociation of religious orders in France.

 Death

 After the death of Deshayes, Lamennais became the full-time superior of the brothers and lived at the motherhouse.
 By the time of his death in December 1860, the brothers had 852 members serving throughout France and its far flung colonies in the world, from French Guiana to Senegal.

 Legacy

 The Brothers of Christian Instruction have expanded their service throughout the world.
 As of the early 21st century, they had schools in Europe, Africa, North and South America and in Asia.

 In 1897 the Sisters established their first overseas mission in Canada, later followed by a school in England in 1903.

+Veneration

+Theologians approved Lamennais's spiritual writings on 11 December 1907.
+His cause was formally opened on 22 March 1911, granting him the title of Servant of God.
+He was subsequently declared Venerable.